processone/docs.ejabberd.im/content/admin/configuration/listen.md

 **`use_turn: true|false`**:   Enables/disables TURN (media relay) functionality.
 The default is
 	`false`.

+**`turn_blacklist: String | [String,...]`**:   Specify one or more IP addresses and/or subnet
+	addresses/masks.
+The TURN server will refuse to relay traffic from/to blacklisted IP addresses.
+By default, Teredo and 6to4 addresses are blacklisted, as mandated by RFC 6156 (section 9.1).

-**`turn_ip: String`**:   The IPv4 address advertised by your TURN server.
-The address should
+**`turn_ipv4_address: String`**:   The IPv4 address advertised by your TURN server.
+	The address should not be NAT’ed or firewalled.
+There is not default, so you should set this option explicitly.
+Implies `use_turn`.

+**`turn_ipv6_address: String`**:   The IPv6 address advertised by your TURN server.
-	not be NAT’ed or firewalled.
+	The address should not be NAT’ed or firewalled.
 There is not default, so you should set this option explicitly.
 Implies `use_turn`.

 **`turn_min_port: Integer`**:   Together with `turn_max_port` forms port range to allocate from.
 The
 	default is 49152.
 Implies `use_turn`.